Accessibility for the Scottish Letting Agent Register

 Non-compliance with the accessibility regulations

-Some pages include content that is not fully accessible to screen readers.
-This doesn’t meet WCAG 2.1 success criterion 3.1.1 (Language of Page).
+Some pages are not structured properly for screen readers.
+This doesn’t meet WCAG 2.2 success criterion 1.3.6 (Identify Purpose).

 Some pages can not be fully used with only a keyboard.
-This doesn’t meet WCAG 2.1 success criterion 2.1.1 (Keyboard).
+This doesn’t meet WCAG 2.2 success criterion 2.1.1 (Keyboard).

 Some pages include content that is difficult to understand using screen readers.
-This doesn’t meet WCAG 2.1 success criterion 1.3.2 (Meaningful sequence).
+This doesn’t meet WCAG 2.2 success criterion 1.3.2 (Meaningful sequence).

 Some error messages don't clearly explain or identify issues.
-This doesn’t meet WCAG 2.1 success criterion 3.3.3 (Error suggestions).
+This doesn’t meet WCAG 2.2 success criterion 3.3.3 (Error suggestions).

 Some pages don't show a warning message before the current session has timed out or offer a way to extend this time limit.
-This doesn’t meet WCAG 2.1 success criterion 2.2.1 (Timing Adjustable).
+This doesn’t meet WCAG 2.2 success criterion 2.2.1 (Timing Adjustable).

 What we're doing to improve accessibility